 Simplify App Gestures

 Any gestures required to operate a mobile app should be kept as simple as possible to accommodate users with disabilities.
 Opt for tap or swipe gestures as opposed to more complex ones.
+However, if you do need to use more complex gestures, provide alternative input methods.

 Adjust Tap Target Sizes